dmarkle/openfin-tutorial-external-process/README.md

 The 'pdftohtml.exe' file is stored in a .zip fle in the 'assets' directory.
 All assets must be zipped - they will be unzipped on installation of the OpenFin app.
 The app will be installed at C:\Users\[USER_NAME]\AppData\Local\OpenFin\apps\[ID_NUMBER].
 This is the default directory to all OpenFin apps.

+dist.zip contains the zipped contents of 'assets-source' - but not the 'assets-source' directory itself.
+It may contain multiple files.

+The 'alias' for the process is set in the 'app.json'. the JavaScript has been annotated, please refer to it for more detail.

+--
 This is a vanilla JavaScript app, free from frameworks and build systems.

 It has a simple Node/Express server for local development.